A Guide to Choosing a Sports and Wildlife Bridge Camera From $100

 Disadvantages:

-1. Sensor Size: Bridge cameras usually have smaller sensors compared to DSLRs or mirrorless cameras, which can affect image quality, especially in low light.
+1. Sensor Size: Bridge cameras have small sensors compared to DSLRs or mirrorless cameras.
+This results in worse low light performance.

 2. Fixed Lens: The lens on a bridge camera cannot be changed, limiting the user’s ability to upgrade or use specialized lenses.